 Think about it.
-Our school administrators are trying to protect your children from any undue or backward influence you might have on them, and all you offer in gratitude is complaints and threats.
+Here our school administrators are trying to protect your children from any undue or backward influence you might have on them, and all you offer in gratitude is complaints and threats.

 Don’t you understand who you are threatening?
 We are the “Love wins” people, the people who lit up the White House in rainbow colors.
 And when we say “Love wins”, it means love as we define it.
-Anything you might have called love previously, anything that doesn’t fit our definition, is actually hate.
-Haven’t you figured this out yet?
+Anything you might have called love previously is now actually hate.
+Haven’t you people figured this out yet?

-We LGBT folks are getting fed up with this ongoing parental interference.
+The fact is that we LGBT folks are getting fed up with the ongoing parental interference.
 Your child has rights after all.
 If your daughter decides she wants to be a boy during some months of her childhood, then she simply IS a boy.
-Why can’t you people understand this?
-She has a right to allow us to declare her a boy.
-And once declared, she must remain a boy, that’s what she IS, and in her protection we insist you acknowledge our right to administer hormone blocking treatments and, eventually, breast removal.
+She has a constitutional right to allow us to declare her one.
+And once declared, she must remain a boy, that’s what she IS, and for her protection we insist you acknowledge our right to administer hormone blocking treatments and, eventually, breast removal.

 Likewise if your son is seen at some point playing with a Barbie doll--quick, change his name from Dan to Demi and start the hormone therapy before his stubble starts to grow in.
 Later we'll remove the offending male parts, government paid.
-Sure, he’ll be in and out of psyche wards now and then, the hormones will lead to secondary health complications, but so what?
-The main thing is he will grow up to join our movement.
+Sure, he may be in and out of psyche wards now and then, the hormones will lead to secondary health complications, but so what?
+He will grow up to join our movement!
+As he must.

 By interfering in the sacred process called Transition that only LGBT-approved doctors and administrators can guide, you only threaten your child’s well-being.
 Do you want to do that?
 Of course not.
 Do you want our laws to get even more invasive and punitive?
 No. Then why not just go along to get along?
 Why not be a good little rainbow butterfly and float on the hot air we blow?
 Because it's only going to get hotter.